SiliconLabs/wfx-fullMAC-tools/Examples/STM32/WF200_driver_F429ZI_FreeRTOS-LwIP/Drivers/wf200_driver/doxygen/docs/wf200_presentation/wf200_mechanism/wf200_communication.md

 		* Reserved (3 bits)
 		* SecLink (2 bits): Always 00 for non-encrypted messages.
 In secure link mode, the standard header is replaced by a specific one.

-\todo Add link to the header structures in wfx_fm_api.h
+The structure used to describe the message header can be found in the firmware header file in ::HiMsgHdr_t.